 It contains two potent UV-damage-fighting antioxidants: glutathione and resveratrol.
 Admittedly, each of these could be made better – glutathione with the inclusion of alpha lipoic acid and/or vitamin C, and resveratrol if the packaging was changed from a wide-lid jar to a squeezable tube or airtight pump.

-.
+Overall, though, if philosophy Hope in a Jar is telling of its name, then philosophy Full Of Promise™ Dual-Action Restoring Cream should be called philosophy Partial Solution in a Jar.
+It’s a solid choice, certainly better than philosophy Hope in a Jar.
 And while I won’t be out purchasing it tomorrow, I will say I’m happy philosophy is continuing to make products with better ingredients, and I hope that this trend continues!

 Product Rating: 8/10